-Claims Submitted Via the 837 Health Care Claim Transaction
+Claims Submitted Via 837 Health Care Claim Transactions

-ForwardHealth accepts and utilizes information submitted by providers about NOC procedure codes in the following loop/segments on the 837 (837 Health Care Claim) transactions:
+ForwardHealth accepts and utilizes information submitted by providers about NOC procedure codes in certain loops/segments on the 837 (837 Health Care Claim) transactions.
+Refer to the HIPAA (Health Insurance Portability and Accountability Act of 1996) Version 5010 Companion Guides on the Portal for more information.